 - -output: is the file to contain the coverage results

 - YourSUTNamepace, YourTestNamespace are the namespaces for your Test and SystemUnderTest projects.
 If these filters aren’t specified OpenCover will try and analyse everything, including the XUnit dlls.

 packages\OpenCover.4.6.519\tools\OpenCover.Console.exe -register:user -target:"packages\xunit.runner.console.2.2.0\tools\xunit.console.x86.exe" -targetargs:"YourTestDLL -noshadow" -output:".\coverage.xml" -filter:"+[YourSUTNamepace*]* -[YourTestNamespace*]*"

-Run the following on the command line.
-You may need to close and reopen the console to pick up changes to the path.
+Git Bash on Windows).
 YourUploadToken is the CodeCov token that you took a note of earlier, or available on the project settings page on CodeCov (eg

 The output will show a url with the results (eg

 Run Coverage Analysis on AppVeyor

 Now that the coverage upload is working locally, we can run it on AppVeyor.

 appveyor.yml file to the root of the repository as below.